20kdc/gabien-common/micromvn/README.md

 # micromvn: Maven'-ish' builder in a single .java & .class file

 **This is not yet even remotely complete.
-However, it can compile projects; once it's able to independently download files and assemble JARs, it'll be almost complete.**
+However, it can download dependencies and compile projects; once it's able to assemble JARs, it'll be almost complete.**

 TODO:

-* Download files
-* Install JAR to repo
+* Install to repo (for gabien-natives)
 * Clean up CLI, built-in help